A Selection of Piedmont Red Wines to Try

 Piedmont, or Piemonte in Italian, is a wine region at the foot of the Alps in Northern Italy and recognized for its luscious reds such as Barbaresco and Barolo.
 While Nebbiolo is the most well-known Piedmontese grape, other natives include Vespolina, often blended with Nebbiolo, the softer, fruity Dolcetto, and the widely planted Barbera, producing a drinkable, food-friendly wine.

 Looking for some new Italian bottles to try?
-Here are five Piedmont red wines at varying prices, each reflecting the rich terroir of the region.
+Here’s a list of Piedmont red wines at varying prices, each reflecting the rich terroir of the region.

 I loved everything about this Piedmont red wine.
 You should expect concentrated fruit, think red berries and blood orange, as well as smooth tannins, a touch of earthiness, and the right amount of acidity.
 Produced by the GAJA family in Barbaresco, this beautiful blend is 35% Nebbiolo, 25% Merlot, 25% Barbera, and 15% Cabernet Sauvignon.
 It’s also extremely versatile, and Piedmont wine lovers should enjoy a glass with steak, linguine tossed in pesto, or even grilled tuna.
 A bit more upscale, this bottle prices in the $70 range.

 Vespolino softens the Nebbiolo in this lovely wine, which hails from the northern section of Piedmont.
 Elegant, juicy, with berry, violet, and white pepper aromas, this red has good structure and opens up nicely, showcasing its juiciness and finishing with light tannins.
-Pair it with roast beef, lamb chops, and Spaghetti carbonara.
-This wine runs in the $16 range, so it’s very well-priced indeed.
+Pair it with roast beef, lamb chops, and spaghetti carbonara.
+This wine runs in the $20 range, so it’s very well-priced indeed.

 Hailing from vineyards in picturesque La Morra, this crisp, yet lightly spicy Barbera begins in sandy-calcareous soil before it’s aged in steel.
 The result is a silky wine oozing ripe fruit with high acidity.
 Savor this classic bottle alongside a charcuterie and cheese platter, light pasta dish, or pan-seared duck breast.
-The 2017 Ciabot Burton Fisetta Barbera D’Alba retails for around $16 as well.
+The 2017 Ciabot Burton Fisetta Barbera D’Alba retails for around $16.

 There are many wonderful Piedmont wineries to visit, but one not to miss is Francone.
 I tasted quite a few Francone wines in their tasting room in Neive (one of the most picturesque villages in Piedmont), and I would recommend any from this producer.
 Emitting hints of licorice, leather, and tobacco, this Barolo is full-bodied with a long-lasting, dry finish, and would pair especially well with roasted meats.
-The bottle received a 90-point rating from Wine Spectator, and is a steal retailing for about $42 a bottle.
-Drink through 2027.
+Francone produces just 3,000 bottles of this Barolo, so it sells out.
+For allocation info, contact the winery through the website.
+I believe they’ll also ship to the US.
+This wine’s pricing varies, but it typically sells for less than $40 per bottle.

 Interested in learning more about Piedmont, Italy?
 Check out this guide on Wine Folly.